|Nutritional Guidelines (per serving)|

-Add the chopped vegetables and stir, add the stock and bay leaf (and spices if using) and cook until all the vegetables are soft and cooked through (approx 20 minutes).
+Add the chopped vegetables and stir, add the stock and bay leaf (and spices if using) and cook until all the vegetables are soft and cooked through (about 20 minutes).

 Blend the soup in the pan using a stick blender or pour into a food processor and blend.
 You can choose to create a smooth soup, or leave it a little chunky; the choice is yours.

-Cook the soup for a further 5 minutes to reduce slightly, season with salt and pepper to taste and serve.
+Cook the soup for 5 more minutes to thicken, season with salt and pepper to taste and serve.

 Vegetables to Use for Soup

-**Great vegetables for soup include - parsnips, celeriac, leeks, sweet potato, or any other winter roots, broccoli, cauliflower.
-Make sure they are the vegetables are cleaned, peeled and cut into similar size chunks.
-The addition of the root vegetables helps to thicken a soup and means less time reducing on the stove.
+*Great vegetables for soup include parsnips, celeriac, leeks, sweet potato, any other winter roots, broccoli, or cauliflower.
+Make sure the vegetables are cleaned, peeled and cut into similar size chunks.
+The addition of the root vegetables helps to thicken the soup and means less time reducing on the stove.

-And, don't forget fresh herbs for even more flavour.
+And, don't forget fresh herbs for even more flavor.

 Don't be afraid of adding cooked vegetables to the soup.
 These can be added towards the end of the cooking to make sure they are thoroughly heated through.
-Great addition to the soup is mashed potatoes, which will thicken the soup as well as add flavour and volume.
+A great addition to the soup is mashed potatoes, which will thicken the soup as well as add flavor and volume.